 Despite the surge in online shopping, people continue to visit stores in person.
 In fact, according to a survey conducted by The Morning Brew, 63% of survey respondents intend to do their holiday shopping at retail stores rather than online.
 Access to vaccines makes many people feel more comfortable about in-person shopping, so it’s time to start planning your upcoming year.
 What trends should you get ready for in 2022?

-Ecommerce Trends to Watch for
+E-Commerce Retail Trends to Watch For

-Blended Shopping is the New Normal
+Blended Shopping is the New Norm

 Not surprisingly, you can expect people to do some of their shopping in person and other shopping online.
-For those in the more vulnerable population groups, ecommerce is still the way to go, but stores that offer both options are expanding their customer bases.
+For those in the more vulnerable population groups, e-commerce is still the way to go, but stores that offer both options are expanding their customer bases.
 In some cases, your customers may prefer to check online to see what you offer, then visit the store to purchase it.
 With that in mind, you may want to offer a QR code to encourage your in-store customers to check your store’s website.